Peranel: History

-2013: Official opening of the new factory in Buxton (United Kingdom), new factory in Pocheon Edong (South Korea) with Pulmuone Waters, acquisition of the Mineral water spring Vale do Sol in Brasil.
+2013: Official opening of the new factory in Buxton (United Kingdom), new factory in Pocheon Edong (South Korea) with Pulmuone Waters, acquisition of the Mineral water spring Vale do Sol in Brazil.

 2020: Nestlé Waters announced the planned sale of its Canadian water bottling division to Ice River Springs; the latter was expected to take over the Nestlé Pure Life brand and the ReadyRefresh delivery service.
 The deal required regulatory approval which was not achieved in a timely manner; consequently, Nestle cancelled the deal in early September.

 2021: Nestlé announced on 16 February that it had agreed to sell its water brands to One Rock Capital Partners and Metropoulos & Co.
 The sale, expected to conclude in spring, would include the spring water and mountain brands in Canada and the US, the purified water brand and the delivery service.
 The plan did not include the Perrier, S.Pellegrino and Acqua Panna brands.
 In early April 2021, the sale was concluded, with its US operations now operating under the aegis of the private equity-owned firm, BlueTriton Brands.

 2024: Nestlé is subject to an investigation of treating/purification of its mineral waters by French prosecutors.
 French law (based on a European Union directive) prohibits disinfection of mineral water.

 2025: Nestle Waters has been fined more than $610,000 by Swiss authorities for having used activated carbon filters on its Henniez bottled mineral water.

+2026: Nestlé and Platinum Equity launch Peranel, the former Nestlé Waters business now 50% owned by both companies, to be based in Paris.